Investing 101: A Beginner’s Guide to Building Wealth

 Index Funds vs. Individual Stocks

-In index fund investing 101, you’ll hear about two paths: index funds or stock picking.
+You’ll often weigh two paths: index funds or stock picking.
 Here’s a quick comparison:

-FeatureIndex Fund Investing 📊Individual Stock Picking 📈
+FeatureIndex Funds 📊Individual Stocks 📈

 Risk LevelLower.
 Spread across firms.Higher.
 One bad stock hurts.